Convex cocompact actions in real projective geometry: Introduction

 \subsection{Strong convex cocompactness in $\PP(V)$ and Anosov representations}

-In the whole paper, we fix an integer $n\geq 2$ and set $V:=\RR^n$.
-Recall that an open domain $\Omega$ in the projective space $\PP(V)$ is said to be \emph{properly convex} if it is convex and bounded in some affine chart, and \emph{strictly convex} if in addition its boundary does not contain any nontrivial projective line segment.
-It is said to have \emph{$C^1$ boundary} if every point of the boundary of~$\Omega$ has a unique supporting hyperplane.
+In the whole paper, we fix an integer $n\geq 2$ and set $V := \RR^n$.
+Recall that an open subset $\Omega$ of the projective space $\PP(V)$ is called \emph{convex} if it is contained and convex in some affine chart, \emph{properly convex} if its closure is convex, and \emph{strictly convex} if in addition its boundary does not contain any nontrivial projective line segment.
+It is said to have \emph{boundary of class } $C^1$ (or just \emph{$C^1$ boundary}) if every point of the boundary of~$\Omega$ has a unique supporting hyperplane.

-In \cite{cm14}, Crampon--Marquis introduced a notion of \emph{geometrically finite action} of a discrete subgroup $\Gamma$ of $\PGL(V)$ on a strictly convex open domain of $\PP(V)$ with $C^1$ boundary.
-If cusps are not allowed, this notion reduces to a natural notion of convex cocompact action on such domains.
+In \cite{cm14}, Crampon--Marquis introduced a notion of \emph{geometrically finite action} of a discrete subgroup $\Gamma$ of $\PGL(V)$ on a strictly convex open domain of $\PP(V)$ with boundary of class $C^1$.
+If cusps are not allowed (or equivalently, if we request all infinite-order elements to be proximal), this notion reduces to a natural notion of convex cocompact action on such domains.
 We will call discrete groups $\Gamma$ with such actions \emph{strongly convex cocompact}.